riverhuang-batam/course-web-beginner-batam/modules/axios-1/README.md

 ## Introduction

-Promise based HTTP client for the browser
+Promise based HTTP client for the browser.
+If access from different backend / API, use prefix of `http://` on URL. because have CORS issue

 ---